bolonobolo/bolonobolo.github.io/_posts/2022-03-07-Conti-leaks-backdoor.md

 ![](/assets/images/Conti/21th.png)

-The + symbols should reveals the details off the single victim but we are unable to click on it but looking at the screenshot we can find what the details are
+The + symbols should reveals the details of the single victim, unfortunatley we are unable to click on it but looking at the screenshots folder we can find what the details are

 ![](/assets/images/Conti/22th.png)
 ![](/assets/images/Conti/23th.png)